ezgraphs/rtrie/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is a new release.
+* This has a couple of corrections to the DESCRIPTION and vignette that were not evident until after the previous version was released (apologies) this will be the last submission for awhile.

 ## Reverse dependencies